cpezzato/panda_simulation/README.md

 ![AIC](https://user-images.githubusercontent.com/49310726/56992707-f02b0e80-6b9a-11e9-99fd-58a31f114d0e.gif)

 ### Troubleshooting
-If you are using ROS Melodic and Gazebo 9, the robot meshes will probably not be showned.
-To solve this, just remove te "transparent" attribute in the .dae flesin *franka_description/meshes/visual*
+If you are using ROS Melodic and Gazebo 9, the robot meshes will probably not be showed.
+To solve this, just remove the "transparent" attribute in the .dae flesin *franka_description/meshes/visual*